Lack of PPEs exposes doctors to COVID-19

 He urged the people to take precautionary measures and avoid crowded places.
 The doctor asked the public to wear facemasks, avoid congested places, maintain social distancing and seek medical advice if you have flu-like symptoms.

-Expressing concern over shortage of protective gear in different public sector hospitals, Dr Daud Iqbal said that the PPE kit included specialized clothing, disposable masks, gowns, hoods, gloves, shoe covers, face shields that were needed by healthcare providers dealing with infectious diseases but authorities were least bothered to provide them with the safety gears.
+Expressing concern over shortage of protective gear in different public sector hospitals, Dr Daud Iqbal said that the personal protective equipment kit included specialized clothing, disposable masks, gowns, hoods, gloves, shoe covers, face shields that were needed by healthcare providers dealing with infectious diseases but authorities were least bothered to provide them with the safety gears.

+He went to say that doctors were exposed to the deadly virus as no screening process

 Dr Daud Iqbal asked the government to immediately provide the personal protective equipment to the doctors and paramedics to prevent them from getting infected with the coronavirus.